Hydrangea Care

 HYDRANGEA IN A VASE

-At Pearsons we like to deliver hydrangea in a vase as they are a very thirsty flower and travel better in water.
-So, you’ve received a beautiful vase of hydrangea from Pearsons Florist - what do you do next?
+At Pearsons Florist we like to deliver our beautiful hydrangea arrangements in our signature vase designs as while exceptionally stunning, these flowers are also exceptionally thirsty and travel better in water.
+We offer Flower delivery Sydney wide so you can send friends, family or even order yourself, one of our hydrangea bouquets no matter where in Sydney you're located.
+So, you’ve received a beautiful vase of hydrangeas from Pearsons Florist - what do you do next?

 TOP UP THE WATER